Pediatric Eye Exam

 When should children have their first eye exam?

-Children should have their first comprehensive eye exam at six months, then again at three years old and before they enter kindergarten.
+Children should have their first comprehensive eye exam at six months, followed by an exam at three years old and again before they enter kindergarten.

 Once a child is in school, he or she should have an eye exam at least once every two years if no vision correction is needed.
 If a child has been prescribed eyeglasses or contact lenses, then they should be examined on an annual basis or as recommended by the optometrist.

-The eye exam methods our optometrists use depend on the age of the child, but in all cases, the eye exam for a child will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing the alignment of their eyes, conducting an eye health evaluation, and if needed, prescribing eyeglasses.
+The eye exam methods our optometrists use depend on the age of the child.
+However, in all cases, a children’s eye exam will include learning about their history, testing their vision, determining whether eyeglasses are needed, testing their eye alignment, conducting an eye health evaluation, and if needed, prescribing eyeglasses.

 Why are children’s eye exams beneficial?

-It’s important for children to have their eyes examined to ensure they are healthy and that they don’t have any vision problems which may interfere with their performance in school.
-Eye exams for children also assess whether they have the necessary visual skills which are essential for learning:
+It’s important for children to have their eyes examined to ensure they are healthy and that they don’t have any vision problems that may interfere with their performance in school.
+Eye exams for children also assess whether they have the necessary visual skills for learning:

-• Excellent vision for near, up close work and for distance.
+• Excellent vision for up-close work and distance.

 • Excellent ability to switch the focus from an object up close to an object in the distance.